A unified test for regression discontinuity designs: Introduction

-Our proposed joint test is based on our following technical contribution to the asymptotic theory of the nonparametric estimates.
-We show the joint asymptotic normality of multiple local polynomial estimates for conditional mean functions and a density function. \cite{calonicoRobustNonparametricConfidence2014a} show the asymptotic normality of a single local polynomial estimate for a conditional mean function at a boundary point after bias correction. \cite{cattaneoSimpleLocalPolynomial2019} show the asymptotic normality of a local polynomial estimate of a density function at a boundary point.
-A key feature of our result is that our joint normality does not impose any restrictions on the choice of bandwidths apart from the original rate conditions.
-Therefore, our tests may accommodate the same mean squared error (MSE) optimal estimates for the balance test \citep{calonicoRobustNonparametricConfidence2014a} and for the density test \citep{cattaneoSimpleLocalPolynomial2019}.
+Moreover, we contribute to the asymptotic theory of nonparametric estimates.
+We show the joint asymptotic normality of multiple local polynomial estimates for the conditional mean and density functions. \citet{calonicoRobustNonparametricConfidence2014a} show the asymptotic normality of a single local polynomial estimate for a conditional mean function at a boundary point after bias correction. \citet{cattaneoSimpleLocalPolynomial2019} also show the asymptotic normality of a local polynomial estimate of a density function at a boundary point.
+We developed the joint normality results based on these results.
+The marginal bias and variance expressions are identical to those in \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019}, and we impose no restrictions on the choice of bandwidth apart from the original rate conditions.
+Consequently, we succeeded in accommodating the same mean squared error (MSE) optimal estimates for the balance and placebo tests \citep{calonicoRobustNonparametricConfidence2014a} \footnote{Recently, another bandwidth selector of coverage error optimal bandwidths has been proposed by \citet{Calonico_Cattaneo_Farrell_2020} along with theoretical background \citet{calonicoCoverageErrorOptimal2022}.
+In our numerical analyses and implementation, we used the default option for MSE optimal bandwidths.} and density tests \citep{cattaneoSimpleLocalPolynomial2019}.

-The rest of the paper proceeds as follows: Section \ref{sec:2} demonstrates the issue of the multiple testing problem in the meta-analysis; Section \ref{sec:3} shows the joint asymptotic normality of the nonparametric estimates; our joint tests are proposed in Section \ref{sec:4}; Section \ref{sec:5} demonstrates the performances of our tests in simulation; and Section \ref{sec:6} concludes the study with recommended practices and future research questions.
-In Appendix \ref{sec:a}, we provide formal theoretical results with proof.
+The remainder of the paper proceeds as follows.
+Section \ref{sec:2} demonstrates the multiple testing problem in the meta-analysis, and Section \ref{sec:3} explains the joint asymptotic normality of the nonparametric estimates.
+Subsequently, Section \ref{sec:4} presents our joint tests, Section \ref{sec:5} demonstrates the performance of our tests in the simulation, and Section \ref{sec:extension} considers the two extensions for our procedure: equivalence testing which flips the null and alternative hypotheses, and pretesting analysis in view of \cite{roth2022pretest}.
+Finally, Section \ref{sec:6} concludes the article by recommending practices and proposing future research questions.
+In Online Appendix A , we provide all the formal results and the proofs.